Binarizer/Plugin-DD2/README.md

 2. Regenerate seed when creating new heros (random quirks)
 3. Can replace paths (unlocked) in character sheet (keyboard space)
 4. Can replace heros (reserved) in character sheet (keyboard alt+space)
+5. Can right click torch to decrease 15 light value (either combat or coach)
+6. Press F3 to quick save.
+You can load it in main menu (continue) while holding alt.
+7. Can force lock/remove quirks in hospital(hold alt to remove, shift to lock)

 # How to compile
 1. install DD2 game (e.g. steam version) and copy absolute game paths.